 Charles, awarded the status of ‘Industry Legend’ by Develop (Europe’s leading development magazine), is on the Board of Governors of the British Film Institute (BFI) and Screen Yorkshire, the regional agency that supports film, television and interactive entertainment in Yorkshire.
 He is an Ambassador for BAFTA (Video Games); and a member of the Skillset Industry Council.
 Charles is a visiting lecturer for the University of York and the National Film and Television School.
 In 2011 Charles was awarded an MBE (Member of the Order of the British Empire) for services to the computer games industry.

-Likes: Puns, Real ale, Fine food, Paris, Rowing, Football, Ambushing The Anonymous Revolution Employee with difficult questions about Astrophysics, The word ‘delighted’.
+Likes: Puns, Real ale, Fine food, Paris, Rowing, Football, The word 'delighted'.

 Dislikes: The Priory of Sion.